Middlebury College has access to hundreds of thousands of ebooks and audiobooks. Get started with these frequently asked questions (FAQs):

 - Stanza reads ebooks on your iPhone, iPod Touch, and iPad.

 How do I download ebooks, read them offline, and move them to other devices?

 Many of our ebooks can be downloaded, moved between devices, and read offline.
 You will need special (free) software for that:

-Download the free Amazon Kindle Reading App for every major smartphone, tablet, and computer.
+Download the free Amazon Kindle Reading App for most smartphones, tablets, and desktop/laptop computers.